Skip to main content

 The Account Health Framework: 10 Rules to Never Get Disabled

 Recovery is expensive, stressful, and uncertain.
 Prevention is free, systematic, and nearly foolproof.
 After analyzing thousands of disabled and non-disabled accounts, we have distilled the habits of advertisers who never get disabled into a 10-rule framework.
-Advertisers who follow all 10 rules have a disablement rate of less than 2% per year, compared to the industry average of 68%.
+Advertisers who follow all 10 rules are far less likely to be disabled than those who do not.
+There is no published industry-wide disablement rate to benchmark against, but disciplined account hygiene is the single biggest factor separating advertisers who stay live from those who get shut down.

 Rule 1 — Complete Business Verification Before Running Your First Ad.
-As detailed in the business verification section, verified businesses are 3.4x less likely to be disabled.
-Verification takes 30 minutes to submit and 2–5 days to process.
+As detailed in the business verification section, verified businesses are meaningfully less likely to be disabled and tend to recover more reliably.
+Verification takes roughly half an hour to submit and a few business days to process.
 There is zero reason to start advertising without it.

-Rule 2 — Maintain a Rejection Ratio Below 5%.
-Your rejection ratio is the percentage of ad submissions that receive policy rejections within a rolling 90-day window.
-An account with a rejection ratio above 10% enters "heightened scrutiny" status, where any additional flag — even a minor one — can trigger disablement.
+Rule 2 — Keep Your Rejection Rate Low.
+Your rejection rate is the share of ad submissions that receive policy rejections over a rolling window.
+Meta does not publish an official "rejection ratio" metric or fixed threshold, but accounts that accumulate a high proportion of rejections draw heightened scrutiny, where any additional flag — even a minor one — can trigger disablement.
 To keep your ratio low: pre-screen every creative through a compliance tool before submission, never submit "test" ads to see if they pass review, and immediately remove (not just pause) any rejected creative from your account.

-Rule 3 — Never Scale Spend More Than 20% Per Day.
+Rule 3 — Scale Spend Gradually, Not in Sudden Jumps.
 Dramatic spend increases trigger Meta's "unusual activity" detection.
-If you are spending $1,000/day and want to reach $10,000/day, scale incrementally over 2–3 weeks.
-The 20% daily increase rule applies to both budget increases and audience expansion.
+If you are spending $1,000/day and want to reach $10,000/day, scale incrementally over several weeks.
+This applies to both budget increases and audience expansion.
 Sudden changes in either dimension flag your account for manual review.

 Rule 4 — Maintain Two Active Payment Methods at All Times.
-Payment failures are the second most common cause of restrictions (14% of all cases).
+Payment failures are one of the most common causes of restrictions.
 A backup payment method ensures that if your primary method fails, Meta can still process charges without disruption.
 Set up automatic notifications for payment failures so you can resolve issues within hours, not days.

 Rule 5 — Audit Your Landing Pages Weekly.
-Meta's web crawler re-scans your landing pages every 72 hours.
+Meta's web crawler re-scans your landing pages periodically after approval, not just at submission.
 A website change that introduces a policy violation — even one made by your development team without your knowledge — can trigger account disablement.
 Set up a weekly landing page audit checklist: verify pricing matches your ads, check that testimonials include required disclaimers, ensure no dark patterns have been introduced, and confirm that your privacy policy is accessible and current.

 Rule 6 — Use Special Ad Categories When Required.
 Housing, employment, credit, and social/political issue ads must use Meta's Special Ad Categories.
-Failure to categorize correctly is treated as discriminatory advertising — a Tier 3 violation with an 18% recovery rate.
+Failure to categorize correctly is treated as discriminatory advertising — a Tier 3 violation with a low recovery rate.
 When in doubt, apply the Special Ad Category designation.
 There is no penalty for over-categorizing, but severe consequences for under-categorizing.

 Rule 7 — Implement Two-Factor Authentication on Every Account.
-Two-factor authentication (2FA) protects against account compromise — the fourth most common disablement trigger (11% of cases).
+Two-factor authentication (2FA) protects against account compromise — one of the more common disablement triggers.
 Enable 2FA on your personal Facebook account, your Business Manager, and every administrator account that has access to your advertising assets.
 Use an authenticator app, not SMS-based 2FA, as SIM-swap attacks can compromise SMS verification.

 Rule 8 — Separate Testing from Production.
 Never test experimental or boundary-pushing creative on your primary ad account.
 Create a dedicated testing Business Manager with a separate ad account for creative experimentation.
 Only migrate proven-compliant creative to your production account.
 This isolates the risk of rejection accumulation from your primary account's health score.